🎉 Join our fertility webinar on the 12th of February! Register now

 Icon

-Intrauterine insemination (IUI) and in vitro fertilization (IVF) are both assisted reproduction methods.
+Intrauterine insemination (IUI) and in vitro fertilisation (IVF) are both assisted reproduction methods.
 IUI involves the insertion of sperm into the uterus, fertilising the egg inside the woman's body.
 IVF involves fertilisation outside the body.
 The sperm is brought together with the egg in the laboratory.
-The fertilised egg is then implanted in the woman's uterus.
+The fertilised egg develops into an embryo and is then implanted in the woman's uterus.

 Icon

-During a personalised initial consultation, we take the time to comprehend your needs and offer informed advice on your available options.
+During a free initial consultation, we take the time to comprehend your needs and offer informed advice on your available options.

 Free consultation